-The amounts of emissions for each of the scopes in each year is shown in the following graphic.
+The amounts of emissions for each of the scopes in each year is shown below.
 The footprint is similar from year to year, with electricity being the biggest source of emissions.
 Scope 3 results in a net negative emission, which yields a carbon offset.

-The notable decrease seen in 2021 is mostly a reflection of a change in the emission factor for electricity, which is described in more detail in the electricity section.
+The notable decrease seen in 2021 and 2022 is mostly a reflection of a change in the emission factor for electricity, which is described in more detail in the electricity section.